SocketDev/socket-config-js/README.md

 ### `SocketValidationError`

-Error thrown when the parsed data doesn't conform to the JSON Schema definition (see `socketYmlSchema`).
+Error thrown when the parsed data doesn't conform to the JSON Schema definition.

+Extends `Error` and adds these additional properties:

+* `data` – the data that's found to be invalid
+* `schema` – the schema used to validate the content
-Exposes an array of [Ajv's `ErrorObject`](https://ajv.js.org/api.html#error-objects) at `.validationErrors`, allowing a consumer to present a user friendly error.
+* `validationErrors` – an array of [Ajv's `ErrorObject`](https://ajv.js.org/api.html#error-objects)

 ## Type exports